Wondering why we call biblical characters “Bible heroes”?

 Shockingly, Darius realized that this law would put Daniel in danger because he wouldn’t worship anyone except God.
 But it was too late to retract the law.

 Yet, Daniel kept true to his faith and continued praying.
 Even inside the den, he prayed and trusted that God would deliver him from the roaring lions.

 True enough, the lions didn’t come near Daniel.
 God shut their mouths.
 And through the king’s prayer, Daniel was finally set free.

 As a punishment, Darius ordered that Daniel’s accusers be thrown into the den instead.
 Then, he issued a decree declaring that Daniel’s God be respected above all.

-3) He influences people around him.
+3) Influence on people around him

 Daniel was just one of several Bible heroes whose faithfulness greatly influenced the people around him.